 Use dictionaries and thesauruses to extend and improve their vocabulary choices.
-To use the present and past tenses correctly and consistently, including
+To use the present and past tenses correctly and consistently, including the progressive form

 To use sentences with different forms: statement, question, exclamation, command.
 Tousesome features of written Standard English.